-In the first of our features on products that helped define our industry, we take a closer look at the Signmaker IVB plotter from Gerber, launched circa 1983.
+There are seminal products that absolutely helped to define our industry, and not all of them are wide-format printers - we take a look back at the Signmaker IVB plotter from Gerber, launched circa 1983.

 If you are signmaker who was there during the transition from brushes and paintpots to plotters and vinyl, you more than likely owned one of these bad boys.